My name is Helen Schulz and I am very excited to be teaching Kindergarten again this school year!

 I graduated from Northern Arizona University in 1991, with a Bachelor’s Degree in Elementary Education.
 Since then, I have enjoyed teaching 1st grade and Kindergarten in Winslow Public Schools (8 years), Flagstaff Public Schools (4 years), and Mountain School (7 years).
 I also worked part time as a small group Reading instructor at Mountain School.

-I have been married for 24 years to my wonderful husband, Randy.
-We have four children, 2 sons (20 and 18), who are both Mountain School alumni, and twin daughters (10).
-They will be starting 5th grade at Mountain School this year.
+I am married to my wonderful husband, Randy.
+We have four children, 2 sons and twin daughters, who are all Mountain School alumni!

 I am certified in Collaborative Literacy Intervention Project (CLIP), a method used to teach early readers.
 I use many CLIP strategies in my teaching curriculum because the strategies are effective in helping young children become successful readers.
-Also, I recently completed the first phase of LETRS training, and will be taking an Intel Math class at NAU later this summer.
+Also, I recently completed the first phase of LETRS training, and Intel Math for teachers.
 Through my trainings and experiences, I have developed several effective teaching methods, and continue to gain new strategies to enhance the learning in my classroom.

 I look forward to a wonderful school year, and gaining new experiences with my students and their families.